biowdl/TALON-WDL/docs/index.md

 at [Leiden University Medical Center](https://www.lumc.nl/).

 ## Usage
-You can run these pipelines using [Cromwell](http://cromwell.readthedocs.io/en/stable/):
+You can run this pipelines using [Cromwell](http://cromwell.readthedocs.io/en/stable/):

 ```bash